perfect apps enriched with latest

 There are some modern programming languages like Kotlin that are changing the face of today’s mobile app development scenario.
-The shift is quickly taking up and so are the developers making a transition for building the app on-the-fly.
+The shift is quickly taking up and so are the developers making a transition to building the app on-the-fly.

-Kotlin- the language was created quite earlier and over the years, its use is also increased in the development, but it’s not officially accepted by Google.
+Kotlin- the language was created quite earlier and over the years, its use is also increased in development, but it’s not officially accepted by Google.
 For now, the status quo is changed as at Google I/O 2017, the support for Kotlin is officially announced.

-The Kotlin is anticipated to speed up and ease the Android development as it offers a feature-packed goodie bag.
+The Kotlin is anticipated to speed up and ease Android development as it offers a feature-packed goodie bag.
 Let’s better understand it with an instance of house building.

 Excited to dig deeper and know the advantages that switching to Kotlin will bring?
 Here, we have rounded up the reasons illustrating why Kotlin has gained more kudos:

-The age-old language Java has updated many times and the upgrades have made it a lot complex along with a few issues.
+The age-old language Java has been updated many times and the upgrades have made it a lot more complex along with a few issues.
 On the other hand, Kotlin is young and with almost no layer of complexity, which is an add-on for the developers.
 On the record, except NullPointerExeption issue, coding in Kotlin is easier and cleaner and issues nearly go out of the question.

 The statically-typed language for the JVM has a ton of optional safety types and every class behaves as a function that results in more safety checkups.

 When variables are null, they can never be compiled unless they are forced.
-Java is not a null-safe language where everytime before the code compiles, the developers need to check whether the variable is null or not, otherwise, the NullPointerException will be there.
+Java is not a null-safe language where every time before the code compiles, the developers need to check whether the variable is null or not, otherwise, the NullPointerException will be there.

 It’s a cool feature of Kotlin, which allow the developers to add extra features to the existing Android framework without much ado.
 Extension functions enable the enhancement of the functionality of the classes without interfering with the code or using any type of design pattern.

-It’s a great substitute for the utility classes or wrapper creation on the Java, which makes the code more readable.
+It’s a great substitute for the utility classes or wrapper creation on Java, which makes the code more readable.

-Yes, the other advantage of Kotlin lies is in its open-source nature.
+Yes, the other advantage of Kotlin lies in its open-source nature.
 It’s an open-source platform under Apache 2 and has an optimal independent developer ecosystem that’s growing along with the Android platform.
-In future, the rising popularity of Kotlin may turn it into a non-profit foundation.
+In the future, the rising popularity of Kotlin may turn it into a non-profit foundation.

 Kotlin boasts to have the right mixture of both procedural and functional programming languages.
 The high-order functions take the functions as a parameter and return a function.
-The lambda expressions that are generally surrounded by curly braces in the programming are actually the functions that don’t need to be declared and can pass as a function immediately.
+The lambda expressions that are generally surrounded by curly braces in the programming are actually functions that don’t need to be declared and can pass as a function immediately.

-Also, the complete tooling support for Kotlin is squarely packed into the AndroidStudio.
-Whenever the developers want to convert a Java file into Kotlin, a couple of alterations in the Android studio menu can make this done seamlessly.
+Also, the complete tooling support for Kotlin is squarely packed into Android Studio.
+Whenever the developers want to convert a Java file into Kotlin, a couple of alterations in the Android Studio menu can make it done seamlessly.

-The impressive fact indicates one thing that’s android app developers should begin honing Kotlin skills, else they will soon become an extinct species like-a dinosaur.
+The impressive fact indicates one thing that’s android app developers should begin honing Kotlin skills, or else they will soon become an extinct species like-a dinosaur.